 Make sure your employees know the message you’re hoping to share with the broader community, too.
 If they’re sharing the same message, your reach will be that much greater.

 Individual connections and exceptional service are common reasons customers stay loyal to small businesses.
 You can use technology, whether it’s social media or video chats, to keep and even grow those personal connections.

 Despite reopening, there’s a large amount of uncertainty.
 The good news is, the connections fostered through the crisis can help you continue to navigate it.
 One major benefit of digital communication is an enhanced ability to take advantage of feedback.

 Customers can post feedback on Google or Yelp, as well as social media posts.
 You can ask clients to tell you what they’re worried about or what they think will happen next; you might even send out more formal surveys.
 Customers are likely to be pleased you asked for their opinion and even more so if you use their input to better serve them.
 Plus, since this type of feedback happens in writing, it’s easier for you to track it and ensure updates get made.

 Take advantage of employee feedback, too.
 Employees are just as invested in your company’s success (and their continued employment) and may have ideas to help your business stay relevant as we work toward a new normal.

 Finally, talk to other business owners.
 According to Wells Fargo’s research, many small business owners seek out advice from their peers.
 Continue to take advantage of the sense of community fostered by the crisis.

 Just remember that joining together with other local businesses as you navigate toward a post-crisis world doesn’t mean you have to stop competing or innovating.
 One idea to consider: Look at similar businesses in other cities and states.
-If you run a law firm in Arizona, consider how law firms in Iowa or Texas are getting back to normal.
-It’s possible you’ll find ideas to innovate or lessons on how to shift from a crisis to a growth mindset.
+If you run a law firm in Arizona, consider how law firms in Iowa or Texas are attracting and retaining new clients.
+It’s possible you’ll find ideas to innovate or lessons on how to shift from crisis mode to a growth mindset.